vanschependom/KULAK_IW-shed-of-graphs/README.md

   - Added example `example_filter.json`
   - Updated `requirements.txt`
 - 1.2 _(24/03/24)_
-  - Added the compiling of plantri
+  - Added the compiling of Plantri, since this is system-dependent and we can thus not include the compiled program on this repository.
-  - Updated `generate_graphs.sh`

 ## Todo-list